If you’re trying to build a successful blog then you know how hard it can be.

 I know what you’re thinking, “I know my niche.
 I know my audience, and I know what they want.”

 Let me give you an example.
-I’ll use the the make-money-online niche since blogging for money is all about making money online.
+I’ll use the make-money-online niche since blogging for money is all about making money online.

-You can take two different groups within the make-money-online niche — one searching for a work-at-home job and the other a side hustle.
-On the surface, they may seem like similar groups of people but dig deeper and you’ll find that they’re very different.
+You can take two different groups who want to make money — one searching for a work-at-home job and the other a side hustle.
+On the surface, they seem like similar groups of people.
+But dig deeper, and you’ll find that they are very different.

 In most cases, they probably want the same things.
 More freedom and independence, to quit the rat race and do what they love.